Check out a new Angular 4 Docker Example that has also been tested with Angular 6 here.

 Perfect!
 Different from running the application with

 ng serve --host 0.0.0.0 the application is also available remotely.
-The issue with “Invalid Host Header” was fixed by dockerizing our application.
+We have fixed the “Invalid Host Header” issue by dockerizing our application.

 Angular is running in a Docker container.